Jowee Omicil

 Joseph Omicil, Jr, known professionally as Jowee BasH!
 Omicil, is a Haitian-Canadian jazz musician.
 He has worked in the past with artists such as Randy Kerber, André 3000, Tony Allen, Jacob Desvarieux, Roy Hargrove, Ibrahim Maalouf, Glen Ballard and Francisco Mela.
 Born in Montreal, Omicil spends his time between Miami and Paris.

+Jowee Omicil composing music at his studio in Paris, December 23, 2025.

 Early life and education

 Jowee Omicil was born to Rose-Annette Innocent and Joseph C. Omicil, a pastor.
 Omicil's mother passed when he was only 5 years old.
 Omicil was 15 when his father enrolled him in music school, much to his own surprise.
 His father's intent was to have him learn an instrument to accompany the church choir.
 Omicil chose the alto saxophone after being dissuaded from his first choice of piano, which too many students had already chosen.
 Three years into his studies Omicil was offered a scholarship to the prestigious Berklee College of Music in Boston, where he majored in Music Education.
 Later on he also attended the Thelonious Monk Institute of Jazz and was among the 20 finalists featured on BET Jazz.